Fate-Grand-Automata/FGA/.github/ISSUE_TEMPLATE/bug_report.md

 **Video**

-> If relevant, include a video of the script running on your device with `Debug mode` ON
+> If relevant, include a video of the script running on your device with `Debug mode` ON.
 > Recording functionality is available within the app in `More options` > `Advanced` > `Fine-tune`.

 (Delete this line and place your video here.
 Delete the whole section if you don't have a video.)